 IBS is not the same as inflammatory bowel disease (IBD).

-It is not clear why patients develop IBS.
-Sometimes it occurs after an infection of the intestines.
+The reasons why IBS develop are not clear.
+It can occur after an infection of the intestines.
 This is called postinfectious IBS.
 There may also be other triggers.

 The intestine is connected to the brain.
 Signals go back and forth between the bowel and brain.
 These signals affect bowel function and symptoms.
-The nerves can become more active during stress, causing the intestines to be more sensitive and squeeze (contract) more.
+The nerves can become more active during stress.
+This can cause the intestines to be more sensitive and contract more.

-IBS can occur at any age, but it often begins in the teen years or early adulthood.
+IBS can occur at any age.
+Often, it begins in the teen years or early adulthood.
 It is twice as common in women as in men.

 About 1 in 6 people in the U.S. have symptoms of IBS.
 It is the most common intestinal problem that causes patients to be referred to a bowel specialist (gastroenterologist).

-People with IBS may switch between constipation and diarrhea, or mostly have one or the other.
+People with IBS may go back and forth between having constipation and diarrhea or have or mostly have one or the other.

-For some people, the symptoms may get worse for a few weeks or a month, and then decrease for a while.
-For other people, symptoms are present most of the time.
+The symptoms may get worse for a few weeks or a month, and then decrease for a while.
+In other cases, symptoms are present most of the time.

 Other disorders that can cause similar symptoms include: